University of Missouri–St. Louis: Academics

+UMSL's Master of Science in Cybersecurity was ranked No. 3 on the list of Best Master’s in Cybersecurity Degrees for 2025 by Fortune.

 Athletics

-UMSL provides 11 Division II sports teams ranging from Soccer and Basketball to Golf and Softball.
+The Missouri–St. Louis (UMSL) athletic teams are called the Tritons, formerly known as the Rivermen and Riverwomen until 2007.
+The university is a member of the Division II ranks of the National Collegiate Athletic Association (NCAA), primarily competing in the Great Lakes Valley Conference (GLVC) since the 1996–97 academic year; which they accepted an invitation back in 1995.
+The Tritons previously competed in the Mid-America Intercollegiate Athletics Association (MIAA) from 1980–81 to 1995–96.

+UMSL competes in 17 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer, swimming, tennis and track & field; women's sports include basketball, cross country, golf, soccer, softball, swimming, tennis, track & field and volleyball.

 Campus

 The Campus is divided into two parts, a North Campus and a South Campus.
-UMSL can be visited using the St. Louis MetroLink light rail system which has two stations on the campus: UMSL North and UMSL South.
+UMSL can be visited using the St. Louis MetroLink light rail system, which has two stations on the campus: UMSL North and UMSL South.

-Some key buildings include the Thomas Jefferson and Mercantile Libraries, the Transportation Studies Center, University Meadows Apartments, the Millennium Student Center, Residential Life and Housing, Clark and Lucas Halls, the Touhill Performing Arts Center, Express Scripts Hall (formally CCB), and the Social Sciences Building.
+Some key buildings include the Thomas Jefferson and Mercantile libraries, the Wellness and Recreation Center, University Meadows Apartments, the Millennium Student Center, Residential Life and Housing, Clark and Lucas Halls, the Touhill Performing Arts Center, Express Scripts Hall, and the Social Sciences Building.
 The Ward E. Barnes Library is located on the south campus and serves the College of Education and the College of Optometry.
-Finally, there is currently a campus recreation center.

 Student life

-Housing

-Campus Housing: Villa North Hall (Ages 21+) and Oak Hall (Under 21).